istio/istio.io/content/en/docs/ops/telemetry/in-proxy-service-telemetry/index.md

 ## Enable Service-level Metrics Generation in Envoy

-To enable the generation of service-level metrics in Envoy, execute the following steps:
+To generate service-level metrics directly in the Envoy proxies, follow these steps:

 1. Disable calls to `istio-telemetry` in the mesh